 Jeb Bush: Daughter Noelle Bush’s Drug Addiction Leads to a Father’s StrategyAlyssa

 With a lineage that consists of two U. S. presidents, a U.S. senator, two governors, president of the major industrial manufacturer and several successful businessmen, one would not expect to find a drug addict on any branch of the respected Bush family tree.
 However, Noelle Bush is an addict.
 As the only daughter of Republican Presidential candidate John Ellis “Jeb” Bush, Noelle has endured a long and trying struggle with drug addiction.
 In today’s society, substance abuse knows no boundaries.
-Regardless of gender, race and socio-economic status, the allure of illicit substances continues to have a strong magnetic pull over a significant portion of the population.
+Regardless of gender, race and socioeconomic status, the allure of illicit substances continues to have a strong magnetic pull over a significant portion of the population.

 Jeb Bush recently addressed the challenges that he and his family have encountered while dealing with his daughter’s disease.
 As the potential holder of the highest U. S. governmental office, he has outlined steps to fight the drug epidemic in this country.
 He recognizes that this is a long-term dilemma that needs a long-term solution.
 According to Bush, “It will take real leadership that makes solving the problem a top priority.”

 Noelle Bush on Drugs: An Uncontrollable Spiral

 Noelle did not wake up one morning and decide to use heroin.
 However, she did become a statistic in the opiate crisis that is overwhelming in this country.
 In 2012, 259 million prescriptions for opioid pain medication were written, which is enough for every American to have a bottle of pills.1

 - Inability to recognize significant behavior and relationship problems